floalex/buildingapplicationsMVC/musicstore/express-backbone-projectsetup.md

     - Iterate over each album in the collection and create a new AlbumView.
   - Init the App in "index.pug"

-#6.
-Convert New Album View to Backbone Page
+# 6. Convert New Album View to Backbone Page
-* Create a Backbone view for NewAlbumView
+* Create a Backbone view for NewAlbumView, add the "add new album" button on the home page
-  - Create a Handlebars template from the new album Pug view.
+  - Add attributes property, render and initialize method in "NewAlbumView"
     - In the render method, replace the contents of the page with the new album form.
+  - Create "new_album.hbs" and place the form codes from pug here.
+Delete the form in pug.
+    Don't forget to run `grunt handlebars` to complie the hbs file and include it in layout
   - On submit, send the form via AJAX.
 The returned data is added to the collection so it gets rendered when the index view is rendered.

+* Create Separate IndexView so we can render index page from Backbone
+  - Create a Handlebars template for the index page.
+Add attributes property in "IndexView"
+  - Add "click" event to add "addAlbum" method so clicking "Add new album" button can render new album page
+  - Create "bindEvents" in "App", extend Backbone.Events and listen to "indexView" there
+  - Create the App.indexView method, creating a new IndexView and rendering it.
+  - Call renderAlbums in App.indexView after to repopulate the albums views.

-* Create a Backbone router in a separate file to navigate between the index and new album routes.
+* Create a Backbone router to navigate between the index and new album routes
   - Specify a route for "albums/new" to call App.newAlbum.
   - Specify a route in initialize using a regex for the index route (check for both root paths with and without a "/") to call this.index.
   - Create the index method on router to call App.indexView.
-* Create a Backbone view for the IndexView.
-  - Create a Handlebars template for the index page.
-  - Create the App.indexView method, creating a new IndexView and rendering it.
-  - Call renderAlbums after to repopulate the albums views.

 * Start the Backbone history listener, with the pushState option set to true.
 * Add a click event listener to the document that will use the Backbone router to navigate to wherever the path of the anchor points to.
+Trigger pushState by passing `trigger: true` option in `router.navigate` method
 * Move the output of the albums JSON data from the index view to the layout to ensure the albums collection is created on entry page.
+No need to call `App.init`
 * Reorganize your JavaScript includes:
   - application, models, collections, views, App.albums creation, router
 * In the "albums/new" route, add the albums data output in the response.render call.

-#7.
-Adding a Cart
+# 7. Adding a Cart
 * Create a sample, static cart view
   - Create a header element with a #cart div in the Pug layout
   - Create styles for the cart.